Shiro in the media

 We’re generally delighted when we see Shiro in the media, and here are just a few clips to date, although this isn’t by any means all the coverage we’ve been promised, based on our Queensland awards success.

-We also write our own published pieces, as shown here on the web site of Facilities Management magazine, on the subject of workplace strategy.
+We also sometimes write our own published pieces, as shown here on the web site of Facilities Management magazine, on the subject of workplace strategy.
 You can download a copy of the original piece printed in the December 2016 issue of the magazine here.

 First international media recognition